nkpatro/docker-youtrack/README.md

 2. Permissions!

   The Dockerfile creates a youtrack user to run `youtrack` without root permissions.
 This user has a `UID` of `2000`.
 Please make sure to add a user to your host system with this `UID` and allow him to read and write to `/var/lib/youtrack`.
-The name of this host user in not important.
-(You can use a the user group, too.
-It has the `GID` of 2000 :)
+The name of this host user is not important.

 3. Create container!